NiuRuslan/tinder-bar/README.md

 * Registration and login
 * User profile creation and editing
-* Geolocation detection and search users within a selected radius
+* Geolocation detection and search users within a selected radius with display on the map
 * Сhat between users with notifications on Home page

 ### Team